epam/nfstrace/README.md

 --------

 - PCAP library (core component)
-- json library (used for libjson.so plugin)
+- JSON-C library (used for libjson.so plugin)
 - Curses (used for libwatch.so plugin)
 - GMock (used for testing)